couchdeveloper/RXPromise/README.md

     });
 ```

-That means, a given promise will create and return new promises when a client accesses the property `then`.
+That means, when sending a given promise the `thenOn` or `then` message the execution of the returned block will create and return a new promise.

+In a more intuitively example:

+    RXPromise* newPromise = promise.thenOn(queue, onSuccess, onError);

 The very first promise, the "root promise", must be obtained from an asynchronous service provider, though: